-Social selling uses the trust built through friendly connections to sell products or services.
-In recent years, the industry has pivoted to the digital realm, and most social selling now relies on social media platforms to create that trusting, organic connection with potential customers.
+Social selling uses trust built through personal connections to sell products or services.
+The industry has pivoted to the digital realm, and most social selling now relies on social media platforms to create that trusting, organic connection with potential customers.

 What is social selling?

-Social selling offers three key benefits to sellers promoting a professional brand or their own personal brand.
+Social selling offers key benefits to sellers promoting a professional brand or their own personal brand.

 It builds trust

 Trust forms the basis of dealmaking and the sales process—people want to do deals with someone they trust.
 Communicating with your customers and building a personal relationship with them establishes a baseline of trust so they feel comfortable with you and, by extension, with buying your product or service.

 For example, when selling with social media platforms like Facebook and Instagram, you can build a community around you and your company that gives people a sense of belonging (however big or small).

 Social selling doesn’t aim for impulse purchases.
 It steadily and progressively builds relationships with potential clients, and it maintains those relationships after they become paying customers.

 For instance, the online audio retailer Sweetwater assigns each customer to a “sales engineer” who periodically sends emails to check in, and who always follows up a purchase with a direct note of thanks.
 This has led to substantial repeat business for the company.